On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 The Aston Martin DBR9 makes its racing debut at the 12 Hours of Sebring in Florida in March and wins.
 The two DBR9s in Le Mans specification are taken to the FIA GT round at Silverstone, which is also the centenary of the RAC Tourist Trophy.
 The team takes its second consecutive win with a one-two on its home debut.
 In June, the Aston Martin Racing team goes to the Le Mans 24 Hours.
 After a close fought battle with the GM Corvettes, the team is forced to settle for third place on its Le Mans debut.

-After a good start to the season with points scored in all the first seven events, reigning world Rally Champion, Petter Solberg, fails to finish three events allowing Sebastien Loeb to pull away in the title chase.
+After a good start to the season with points scored in all the first seven events, reigning world Rally Champion, Petter Solberg, fails to finish three events allowing Sebastien Loeb to pull away in the title chase, leaing Solberg to finish second and Subaru third.

 Two Prodrive Ferraris return to Le Mans with former World Rally Champion, Colin McRae, sharing the driving duties in the No. 65 car.
 This is his first attempt at the gruelling 24 hour race and, after some mechanical problems, he helps the team bring the car home in third.